Learning about Treatment Effects with Prior Studies: A Bayesian Model Averaging Approach: Introduction

 Why focus on learning/convergence rates?
 From a theoretical perspective, convergence rates are the basic building blocks for downstream frequentist results, including asymptotic normality, coverage guarantees, and the behavior of plug-in decision rules.
 Establishing sharp convergence rates is therefore an important step to determine the statistical precision available at each sample size that underpins all subsequent inferential and decision-theoretic guarantees.
 In sequential experimentation, however, rates are also interesting in their own right.
 They determine how quickly the true treatment effects are learned, and therefore how soon an experimenter can credibly stop, scale up, or revise a policy.
 At a given sample size, faster rates translate directly into tighter policy recommendations, and they quantify the value of borrowing from prior evidence relative to collecting additional observations.

-Our analysis isolates this trade-off explicitly, characterizing when ``borrowing information" from prior sources accelerates learning and when robustness mechanisms ensure that it does not distort or delay it.
+The paper also extends these results in two directions that are especially relevant in practice.
+First, we allow outcomes to be binary and develop a Bernoulli version of the model.
+In that case, the same logic continues to govern posterior source weights, but external validity is no longer summarized by a quadratic loss.
+Instead, it is measured by a Kullback-Leibler projection index that captures the likelihood cost of reconciling a source's prior belief with the target environment.
+This delivers the same qualitative conclusions as in the Gaussian benchmark: biased sources are exponentially downweighted, while unbiased or sufficiently diffuse sources determine the asymptotic behavior of the estimator.

+Second, we allow different sources to bring different sets of control variables in a Gaussian linear regression framework.
+This changes the geometry of learning because posterior updating is no longer arm-by-arm: treatment effects and nuisance coefficients are learned jointly, and the relevant external-validity object becomes matrix-valued after partialling out controls.
+Even so, the same oracle and robustness logic survives.
+Together, these extensions show that our framework is not tied to the simplest Gaussian setup but applies more broadly to environments researchers actually face.

 \paragraph{Related literature.} Perhaps closest in spirit to our asymptotic framework are the ideas behind Zellner's $g$-prior \citep{Zellner1986}.
 The $g$-prior is used in a different problem than ours---variable selection in a Gaussian linear regression model---but it has the notable feature of a parameter (the ``$g$'' factor) that regulates the prior precision relative to sample size.
 The literature has explored many choices and hyperpriors for $g$, often motivated by model-selection consistency and predictive performance; see, for example, \citet{FernandezLeySteel2001} and \citet{LiangEtAl2008} for overviews and prominent proposals.
 For fixed values of $g$, the influence of the prior does not vanish, even asymptotically; in that sense, this feature resembles ours.
 However, the motivations and implications of these choices are different from ours: in our setting, scaling prior precision with the experiment is a device to formalize learning about external validity across heterogeneous prior sources.